mediative/sparrow/README.md

 ## Releasing

-Once you've tagged a version run the following command to publish:
+To release version `x.y.z` run:

-    $ sbt publish ghpages-push-site
+    $ sbt release -Dversion=x.y.z

+This will take care of running tests, tagging and publishing JARs and API docs.

 ## License